Antideuteron/DirectX_GameEngine/README.md

 When colliding with the *barrier* object and looking down/up, the player can move towards its center because the rotation of the camera is translated onto the OBB Volume.
-When lokking down/up slows down movement speed.
+When looking down/up slows down movement speed.

 ## Controls
 | Key      | Effect       |